Large breed

 Temperament & daily fit

-German Shepherd puppy for the German Shepherd weight guide
+German Shepherd puppy daily life photo for healthy weight guidance

 LoyalFocusedAthletic